dsenda/Smiles/Readme.md

 # DA3b
 This folder contains all the finalized codes inside.
 The DA3b folder also contains the word file **(Senda_DA3b_documentation)** that documents the c code including screenshots.

+# Midterm1
+This folder contains all the finalized codes inside.
+The Midterm1 folder also contains the pdf file **(Senda_Midterm1_documentation)** that documents the c code including screenshots.